Justice Dept. to investigate rural Alabama county with inadequate sewage systems

 Many lack access to even the most basic municipal sewer systems — a consequence of years of underinvestment in infrastructure in poor and minority communities, environmental advocates say.

 On rainy days, the septic systems that residents rely on to treat waste often fail to drain properly into the region’s heavy clay soil — leading to raw sewage bubbling up into yards and homes.
-And federal officials said the high costs of purchasing septic tanks has led some residents to instead construct stopgap measures, including using “crudely constructed” pipes or ditches, in an attempt to redirect wastewater away from their homes.
+And federal officials said the high cost of purchasing septic tanks has led some residents to instead construct stopgap measures, including using “crudely constructed” pipes or ditches, in an attempt to redirect wastewater away from their homes.

 Clarke cited a 2017 study from Baylor University that tied the county’s poor sanitation system to a local outbreak of hookworm, an intestinal parasite once thought to be eradicated in the South that hatches in moist soil and latches onto barefooted humans.